purinda/Ubuntu-DELL-XPS-9310-Configuration/README.md

-# Ubuntu-DELL-XPS-9310-Configuration
-Dell XPS 9310 Fingerprint Scanner, Howdy Face Recognision and Better Power Management
+# Ubuntu 20.04 LTS on DELL XPS 9310 Driver Configuration

+The purpose of this script is to configure some of the proprietary hardware device drivers used in Dell XPS range (9305, 9310 etc).

+This includes
+- Fingerprint scanner
+- Howdy face recognition
+- Power management tweaks